This website uses cookies

 • Interviews: Summaries provided in English, French, Portuguese, and Spanish.

 • Live Sessions: Broadcast on Zoom with simultaneous English, French, and Portuguese translation.
-Sessions will be recorded.
-Access to the Zoom link will be given to registered participants only.
+Sessions are recorded.
+Access to the Zoom link is given to registered participants only.

 Consortium members